stat6250-s17/course-questions-wiki/week-10/README.md

 [Course Textbook Chapter 17, Problem 5]
 * *Question (aalshehry−stat6250):* When to use DLM= option in the INFILE statement?
+- Answer (aoneill2−stat6250): A DLM= (delimiter) option is necessary when any delimiter other than a blank space is used, and is also useful when encountering missing data, as a missing value is recorded when no record is found between two delimiters.
 - Question (dlee117−stat6250): When trying to specify a delimiter, what happens when that delimiter is also a character that occurs in a data value?
+- Answer (aoneill2−stat6250): It is still treated as a delimiter, even within quoted strings.
 - Question (akumar30−stat6250): Can we processed one raw data using input statement which are separated by different delimiters?
+- Answer (aoneill2−stat6250): Yes, you would use the DLM= option along with the DSD optoin in the INFILE statement.
 - Question (rluo-stat6250): What is the limitations of list input?
+- Answer (aoneill2−stat6250): List input can become unwieldy when embedded spaces are encountered.
 - Question (yyan11−stat6250): How to output using sequential variable names?
 - Answer (yyan11−stat6250): You can also specify a range of variables using formatted input.
 If you specify a range of variables using formatted input, both the variable list and the informat must be enclosed in parentheses, regardless of the variable's type.
 - Question (aoneill2−stat6250): Can the delimiter be declared merely in single quotes as an option?